BH-webdev-devops/fit-frenzy-frontend/README.md

 - Node.js (>= 16.x)
 - API Key and API ID for accessing Edaman Food Databse
 - Postgres SQL
+  (if cloud deployment required, )
 - GCP with necessary permissions
-- Terraform to deploy on GCP
+- Docker to deploy on GCP

 Clone the repository: